 Stories, ideally, should be added in the context of a "requirement".
 You can add one or many in the right panel of a requirement in the STORIES tab.

-Or you can switch to the stories list and add them there.
+Finally, you can also switch to stories view in the change grid and add your stories from there.
 You will be able to choose the parent requirement for a story if you want one (not mandatory - but you can add the relationship at any time.).

 The “as a” is a drop down list of the resources in the Space.
 There is a Resource Library which can be created and maintained in the Space management app.
 You can add tags from existing tags or add new ones to filter stories on.